1689 Boston revolt: Revolt in Boston

 In this detail from a 1692 map, the Boston peninsula is near the upper left, the Charlestown peninsula is at the top, and Castle Island is visible to the lower left.
 Fort Mary can be seen on the lower side of the Boston peninsula.

 At about 5 a.m. on April 18, militia companies began gathering outside Boston at Charlestown just across the Charles River, and at Roxbury, located at the far end of the neck connecting Boston to the mainland.
 (Note: Charlestown and Roxbury were separate communities at this time, not part of Boston.)
 At about 8 a.m., the Charlestown companies boarded boats and crossed the river while the Roxbury companies marched down the neck and into the city.
 Simultaneously, men from the Ancient and Honorable Artillery Company entered the homes of the regimental drummers in the city, confiscating their equipment.
 The militia companies met at about 8:30, joined by a growing crowd, and began arresting dominion and regimental leaders.
 They eventually surrounded Fort Mary where Andros was quartered.

-Among the first to be arrested was Captain John George of who came ashore between 9 and 10 a.m., only to be met by a platoon of militia and the ship's carpenter who had joined the Americans.
+Among the first to be arrested was Captain John George of who came ashore between 9 and 10 a.m., only to be met by a platoon of militia and the ship's carpenter who had joined the rebelling colonists.
 George demanded to see an arrest warrant, and the militiamen drew their swords and took him into custody.
 By 10 a.m., most of the dominion and military officials had either been arrested or had fled to the safety of Castle Island or other fortified outposts.
 Boston Anglicans were rounded up by the people, including a church warden and an apothecary.
 Sometime before noon, an orange flag was raised on Beacon Hill signaling another 1,500 militiamen to enter the city.
 These troops formed up in the market square, where a declaration was read which supported "the noble Undertaking of the Prince of Orange", calling the people to rise up because of a "horrid Popish Plot" that had been uncovered.